Ayush-Bulbule/kanban-board/README.md

 ## 1. Introduction

 **Kanban Board** is an interactive web application built using React JS.
-It allows users to manage and visualize their tasks using a Kanban board interface, enabling dynamic grouping and sorting based on various criteria.
+It allows users to manage and visualize their tasks (tickets) using a Kanban board interface, enabling dynamic grouping and sorting based on various criteria.

 ## 2. Tech Stack
 ![ReactJS](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB) (React+Vite)